fshowalter/movielog-archive/reviews/it-follows-2014.md

 Which leads me to the biggest problem of all.
 Yes this is horrible curse, but it's manageable.
 Hell, the film even seems to admit as much.
 If the thing just walks, then couldn't one just fly to Europe or Spain or, perhaps best of all, Australia.
 Judging by the pool incident it doesn't like water, which means it probably can't swim, which means you're safe.

 And while we're on the subject of nit-picks, I'm not sure when this film is set, but how do these kids not have internet access?
-Wouldn't one of the first things be to try and find some more information on the curse?
+Wouldn't they search online for information about the curse?

 In the end, _It Follows_ offers little genuine horror.
 Nor does it offer anything in the way of vicarious thrills.
 Its attempts to subvert slasher tropes only reinforcing their value.
 Without them, there's nothing to distract us from what’s otherwise a trite premise.